 China - The China Committee monitors Chinese regulatory developments and engages with international organizations on issues greatly affecting U.S. business in China.

-Climate Change - The Climate Change Committee supports the UN Framework Convention on Climate Change and represents American business interests at global climate negotiations.
+Climate Change & Energy - The Climate Change and Energy Committee supports the UN Framework Convention on Climate Change and represents American business interests at global climate negotiations.

 Competition - The Competition Committee promotes international legal policies that favor an open and competitive environment for U.S. business.

 Corporate Responsibility and Labor Affairs - The Corporate Responsibility Committee shapes the development of CR principles and increases awareness of business's positive social contributions.

 Customs and Trade Facilitation - The Customs and Trade Facilitation Committee promotes eliminating trade barriers and harmonizing global customs and border procedures.